register for email updates

 The information on Atlanta Unfiltered is free to all — except me.
 Use the Donate button on this page to help produce more articles like this one.

 Michael Scott Holcomb (D-Atlanta)

 Friends and family top Holcomb’s list of political donors.
-His wife’s family has given more than $24,000 to his campaigns for the Legislature and secretary of state, while former colleagues at the law firm of Sutherland Asbill and Brennan, including former Rep. Elena Parent, have contributed nearly $21,000.
+His wife’s family has given more than $44,000 to his campaigns for the Legislature and secretary of state, while former colleagues at the law firm of Sutherland Asbill and Brennan, including former Rep. Elena Parent, have contributed more than $25,000.

 - Finished 5th in 2006 in a crowded field of Democrats running for Secretary of State.

 - Elected 2010 to the House without opposition, qualifying after incumbent Kevin Levitas backed out of the race.

 - Re-elected 56-44% in 2012 and 53-47% in 2014.

 - Faces Republican candidate Lane Flynn in the 2016 general election.

 - Defense & Veterans Affairs (2012 – present)